Flute I-II-III (III doubling Alto Flute)

 - Percussion I, m.
 823-828: Accent should be the same as Fls., Obs., and Cls.

 - Percussion III, m.
 914-916: Is still on Tenor Drum (should be written on 2nd space)

-Part Errata List (PDF)
+For other errata, see Part Errata List

 The sources that give rise to a piece of music are many and deep.
 It is possible to describe the technical aspects of a work -- its construction principles, its orchestration -- but nearly impossible to write of its soul-nature except through hints and suggestions.